-The annual school board election for the Texarkana Arkansas School District shall be held on the first Tuesday following the first Monday in November in even numbered years; and the second Tuesday in November in odd numbered years.
+The annual school board election for the Little Rock School District shall be held on the

+- first Tuesday following the first Monday in November; and, - Second Tuesday in November in odd numbered years.

-Individuals wishing to run for office in the election may begin circulating petitions one hundred eighty (180) days before the date of the election.
+Individuals wishing to run for office in the election may begin circulating petitions ninety (90) days before August 1.

-Candidates may file their petition, affidavit of eligibility, and political practices pledge with the county clerk during a one-week period ending at 12:00 noon ninety (90) days before the date of the election.
+Candidates may file their petition, affidavit of eligibility, and political practices pledge with the county clerk during a one-week period ending at 12:00 noon on August 1.

-A copy of this policy will be provided annually to the county clerk at least one hundred (100) days before the day the candidate-filing period opens.
+A copy of this policy will be provided annually to the county clerk at least one hundred (100) days before the day the candidate-filing period opens for school elections held with the preferential primary election.